CineX-Labs/CineX/docs/CineX_Whitepaper.md

 ## The CineX Solution

 CineX introduces a new model—one built around programmable infrastructure, community-scaled capital, and immersive experiences.
-Through a carefully structured token system, reserve-backed vault mechanics, and DAO-driven governance, CineX enables:
+Through a carefully structured token system, reserve-backed vault mechanics, and limited DAO-driven governance, CineX enables:

 - A legal acquisition path for AMC, backed by tokenized reserves
 - An immersive entertainment stack, from streaming to on-site perks